 Do you feel like every time you go to the dentist, you’re being told you need another filling?
-Dentists like Dr. J. Stephen Hoard of New Bern NC wants you to know the warning signs that can tell you that you may need a filling, what to expect when getting a filling and how to care for them.
+Dr. J. Stephen Hoard of New Bern NC wants you to know the warning signs that can tell you that you may need a filling, what to expect when getting a filling and how to care for them.

 Why Do You Need A Filling?

 When food particles and plaque are allowed to remain in contact on your teeth for extended periods of time due to improper brushing or because the food is sticky, then a collection of bacteria accumulate.
 These bacteria release acids which begin to dissolve the enamel.
 This enamel — the top layer of the tooth — begins to discolor gradually depending on how much it has dissolved or weakened.
 If allowed to continue, that portion of the tooth will eventually chip away and become what we call a “cavity” — a hole in your tooth’s enamel.

 How Do You Recognize Decay?